tabishiqbal/rails_starter_vue_tailwind_postgres_devise/README.md

 * Vue ^2.6.10

 ## Initial Setup
-We need to install all dependencies and create the database.
+Install all dependencies and create/migrate the database.

 1. Fork the repository
 2. Clone it to your local machine
 3. `cd` into the directory
 4. `bundle` (installs all gems)
 5. `yarn` (installs all packages)
-6. `rails db:create`
+6. `rails db:create && rails db:migrate`

 ## Running the App
 1. `rails s`